Essential Church Financial Statements

 Income – Expense = Net Income (Increase in Net Assets)

 Your net income equals the money you receive minus the money you spend.
 Net income also goes by net assets for churches.
-When viewing this financial statement, it will quickly show whether your church is making more than it’s spending.
+When viewing this financial statement, it will quickly show whether your church is making more than it is spending.

 The statement of functional expenses is where you really see where fund accounting differs from traditional accounting.
 Furthermore, this report shows not only how much money you’ve spent, but breaks each expense down by fund and category.
 For instance, it can show the administrative costs across your whole organization.
 It can also show how much each fund has spent using these accounts.
-These reports can be very simple to make, assuming you’ve created an effective chart of accounts and have recorded everything properly.
+These reports can be very simple to make, assuming you’ve created an effective chart of accounts for your church and have recorded everything properly in your accounting software or on a spreadsheet.